ammarlakis/deployment-core/README.md

    ```

    - `namespace`: The Kubernetes namespace where the application should be deployed.
 This can be omitted and left to be environment specific.
    - `chart`: The Helm chart repository and name.
+If the repository doesn't exist, it needs to be added first.

 2. **Enable the release for a specific environment**
    Edit `environments/<environment>/cluster.yaml` and add the release under `releases:`